topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 ### 7.4.2 Mini Servo Motor
 A mini servo motor can be used to control precise angular movement based on a Pulse Width Modulation (PWM) signal through GPIO.
-This section demonstrates how to connect and control a mini servo motor using the D3-G board.
+This section demonstrates how to connect and control a mini servo motor using the D3-G.

 #### Step 1.
 Hardware Requirements
 - D3-G (x1)